1

 Pipefitters fabricate, assembles, and installs piping systems.
 When assigned a project, the pipefitter chooses the appropriate materials and size of the pipes, then manipulates the metal to fit the installation area by using techniques such as threading, welding, grinding, rigging, cutting, bending, and soldering.
 Pipefitters are also responsible for transporting the pipes, installing them, and testing the system to ensure it runs properly.
 At the commercial level, these systems are typically heating and cooling systems, but pipefitters may also work with plumbing and water systems.

-A pipefitter installs, assembles, maintains, and repairs piping systems that carry liquids, gases, or other materials in industrial, commercial, or residential settings.
-They work with metal and plastic pipes, using tools like wrenches and welding equipment, often following blueprints and safety standards.
-Certification and knowledge of plumbing codes are typically required for this trade.
+A pipefitter installs, assembles, maintains, and repairs piping systems that carry liquids, gases, and other materials in industrial, commercial, and residential settings.
+They work with metal and plastic pipes, use tools like wrenches and welding equipment, and often require certifications to ensure safety and compliance.
+Pipefitters may work in environments such as factories, power plants, or construction sites and typically follow blueprints and technical specifications.

 What is the highest paid pipefitter?